Covid-19 Delta outbreak: 'Why would we take unnecessary risk?' - Sir Brian Roche on vaccine passes - NZ Herald

 "We need to do give more tools to individuals to help protect themselves - vaccination, vaccine passports, and rapid antigen testing."

-He also pitched for more use of the private sector, singling out airports and airlines for their role in the border restrictions, and the use of technology.
+He also pitched for more use of the private sector, singling out airports and airlines for their role in the border restrictions, and more use of technology.

 "And we wouldn't underestimate the proactive testing regime.
 The more we can do there, the safer we will be.